How I use Claude Code on the job

 Step 3: Implement

-With a reviewed plan, implementation is the straightforward part.
+Once the plan is solid, I mostly just monitor.
 Claude executes step by step, spinning up sub-agents for parallel branches.
 My role is monitoring: watching for plan drift, checking verification steps pass, nudging when needed.

 For larger tasks, hooks automate verification.
 A PostToolUse hook runs the linter after every file edit, a test hook runs the suite after a module is complete.
 No tokens spent.